Country selection

 Overview

-Per LawNo09-059 and the DPM-ClinTrialDocs, the Directorate of Pharmacy and Medicine (la Direction de la Pharmacie et du Médicament (DPM))’s review and approval of a clinical trial application is dependent upon obtaining written proof of the ethics committee (EC) approvals.
+Per LawNo09-059 and the DPM-ClinTrialDocs, the Directorate of Pharmacy and Medicine (la Direction de la Pharmacie et du Médicament (DPM))’s review and approval of a clinical trial application is dependent upon obtaining written proof of ethics committee (EC) approvals.
 Therefore, the DPM review and approval process may not be conducted in parallel with the EC review.

 Regulatory Authority Approval

-Per MLI-9, the DPM Quality Assurance Division has set the timeline for evaluating applications at 15 days, but there are no guidelines stipulating specific timelines for review.
+According to MLI-17, the DPM Quality Assurance Division has set the timeline for evaluating applications at 15 days, but there are no guidelines stipulating specific timelines for review.
 The DPM secretary provides the clinical trial application to the DPM director once it is received.
 The approval decision is provided to the applicant as well as regional offices, health professional councils, health inspectors, and all Ministry of Health and Social Development (Ministère de la Santé et du Développement Social (MSDS)) departments.

 Ethics Committee Approval